arwen7stars/LBAW/README.md

 ## In development

 * fixing css and validation for every page
-* implementing create events
+* making page for events
-* taking care of sending invites to other users so that they join groups
+* taking care of sending invites to other users so that they join groups/events
+* full-text search for US001

 ## Important things to delevop if we have time

 * interface for accepting friend requests on feed or user bar
 * custom permissions for users/posts
+* simple mobile page for listing events/groups

 ## User Stories